reikamoon/reikamoon/README.md

 ## About:ribbon:Me
-Hi!
-I'm Reika.
+Hi, welcome to my page!
 I'm passionate about web development, and have dreams of becoming a Software Engineer!
 I love Sanrio, especially My Melody! <br><br>

-- :thought_balloon: I am looking for new grad software engineering roles!
+- :thought_balloon: I am looking for software engineer and product manager roles!
 - 📖 I am passionate about learning new technical skills and teaching tech!

 - 💡 I enjoy working on React and Node projects!